gshs-ornl/revengc/README.md

 ## Table format
 The univariate frequency table, which can be a data.frame or matrix class, must have two columns and n number of rows.
-The categories must be in the first column with either probabilities or frequencies in the second column.
+The categories must be in the first column with the frequencies or probabilities in the second column.
 Row names should never be placed in this table (the default row names should always be 1:n).
 Column names can be any character string.
 The only symbols accepted for censored data are listed below.
 Note, less than or equal to (<= and LE) is not equivalent to less than (< and L) and greater than or equal to (>=, +, and GE) is not equivalent to greater than (> and G).
 Also, calculations use closed intervals.

 * left censoring: <, L, <=, LE